seanparkross/oceanic-park/README.md

 # Oceanic Park VSCode Theme

-## An improved combination of Cobalt Next, Cobalt2 and Oceanic Next.
+## The best oceanic style dark theme for VSCode, Cursor, and more.

 **Enjoy!**